 Student Legal Services

-Student Legal Services of Edmonton (SLS) is a student-managed, non-profit society dedicated to helping low-income individuals in Edmonton and area understand their legal issues and solve their legal problems.
-For the last 40 years student volunteers from the Faculty of Law have provided free legal information and agency in the courts to those who would otherwise be unable to afford these services.
+Student Legal Services of Edmonton is a student-managed, non-profit society dedicated to helping low-income individuals with access to justice in Greater Edmonton.
+For the last 45 years, student volunteers from UAlberta Law have provided free legal information and agency in the courts to those who would otherwise be unable to afford these services.
 Student Legal Services provides assistance in areas of civil, criminal and family law, as well as performscommunity outreach in legal education and research assistance to non-profit organizations.

-The Women’s Law Forum (WLF) is the University of Alberta’s National Association of Women and the Law (NAWL) caucus.
-It is a feminist organization whose purpose is to promote the position of women in society and raise awareness of issues relating to women and the law.
-For more information please email the WLF.
+The Women’s Law Forum is a feminist organization whose purpose is to promote the position of women in society and raise awareness of issues relating to women and the law.